aaditya-singh-21/Odin-Rock-Paper-Scissor/README.md

 # Odin-Rock-Paper-Scissor
-An interactive Rock Paper Scissor (in console)
+An interactive Rock Paper Scissor game played completely in the console.